 Such forward-looking statements include statements about our expectations, beliefs or intentions regarding actions contemplated by this Proxy Statement, our potential business, financial condition, results of operations, strategies or prospects.
 You can identify forward-looking statements by the fact that these statements do not relate strictly to historical or current matters.
 Rather, forward-looking statements relate to anticipated or expected events, activities, trends or results as of the date they are made and are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," or "will," and similar expressions or variations.
 Because forward-looking statements relate to matters that have not yet occurred, these statements are inherently subject to risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
-Many factors could cause our actual activities or results to differ materially from the activities and results anticipated in forward-looking statements.
-These factors include those described under the caption "Risk Factors" included in our other filings with the Securities and Exchange Commission ("SEC"), including the disclosures set forth in Item 1A of our Form 10-K/A for the year ended December 31, 2021.
+Many factors could cause our actual activities or results and results and results and results and results and forward-looking statements.
+These factors include those described under the caption "Risk Factors" included in our other filings with the Securities and Exchange Commission ("SEC"), including the disclosures set forth in Item 1A of our Form 10-Q for the quarter ended March 31, 2023.
 Furthermore, such forward-looking statements speak only as of the date of this Proxy Statement.
-We undertake no obligation to update any forward-looking statements to reflect events or circumstances occurring after the date of such statements.
+We undertake no obligation to update any forward-looking statements or circumstances occurring after the date of such statements.